padreati/rapaio/README.md

 * z test
     * one sample test for testing the sample mean
     * two unpaired samples test for testing difference of the sample means
+    * two paired samples test for testing sample mean of the differences

 **Frame Filters**